gmt2001/ouroboros/README.md

   gmt2001/ouroboros
 ```

-> This is image is compatible for amd64, arm64, and arm/v7 CPU architectures
+> This image is compatible with amd64, arm64, and arm/v7 CPU architectures

 or via `docker-compose`: